Francis Alison: Career

 Alison always stood out as a great intellect and was frequently employed as a teacher both within and without the church.
 The parents of John Dickinson of Delaware, who would grow up to write the Farmer's Letters, hired Alison to tutor their children.
 His teaching grew from there by adding pupils and he ran an academy at Thunder Hill, near the village of New London, Pennsylvania.
 According to his letters to Ezra Stiles, President of Yale, he started this school about 1743.
 His teaching position at this school was funded by the Synod.
 He was allowed an assistant.
 In 1744, he was elected to the original American Philosophical Society.
 Alison left the New London school in 1752 in order to run a grammar school in Philadelphia and at the behest of Benjamin Franklin aid with the College of Philadelphia.
 He was the vice-provost in 1755.
-Unhappy with the growing influence of the Church of England at the College, he would later return to Delaware to run the Newark Academy, which eventually merged with New Ark College to become the University of Delaware.
+Unhappy with the growing influence of the Church of England at the College, he would later return to Delaware to run the New Ark Academy, which eventually merged with New Ark College to become the University of Delaware.
 The University of Glasgow made him a Doctor of Divinity in 1756.